wrwrwr/scikit-gof/README.rst

 Extending
 =========

-Each simple test is composed of two phases: calculating the test statistic and determining how likely is the resulting value (under the hypothesis).
+Simple tests are composed of two phases: calculating the test statistic and determining how likely is the resulting value (under the hypothesis).
-New tests may be defined by providing a different statistic calculation routine or an alternative distribution for a statistic.
+New tests may be defined by providing a new statistic calculation routine or an alternative distribution for a statistic.

 Functions calculating statistics are given evaluations of the reference cumulative distribution function on sorted data and are expected to return a single number.
-For a simple test, if the sample indeed comes from the hypothesized (continuous) distribution, the values passed to the statistic function should be uniformly distributed over [0, 1].
+For a simple test, if the sample indeed comes from the hypothesized (continuous) distribution, the values passed to the function should be uniformly distributed over [0, 1].

-Here is a simplistic example of how a statistic function might look:
+Here is a simplistic example of how a statistic function might look like:

 .. code:: python

     def ex_stat(data):
         return abs(data.sum() - data.size / 2)

-Statistic calculation functions for the provided tests, ``ks_stat()``, ``cvm_stat()``, and ``ad_stat()``, can be imported from ``skgof.ecdfgof``.
+Statistic functions for the provided tests, ``ks_stat()``, ``cvm_stat()``, and ``ad_stat()``, can be imported from ``skgof.ecdfgof``.

 Statistic distributions should derive from ``rv_continuous`` and implement at least one of the abstract ``_cdf()`` or ``_pdf()`` methods (you might